MeganRoberts-dev/fit_horse/TESTING.md

 ### JavaScript

-I have used the recommended [JShint Validator](https://jshint.com) to validate all of my JS files.
+The recommended [JShint Validator](https://jshint.com) was used to validate all of my JS files.

 | Directory | File | Screenshot | Notes |
 | --- | --- | --- | --- |